Bas-Uele District

 Bas-Uele District (District du Bas-Uele, District Beneden-Uele) was a district of the Belgian Congo and the Democratic Republic of the Congo.
-It was formed from part of Uele District in 1912.
-Later it was merged back into Uele District, then split out again.
+It was formed from part of Uele District in 1912 and was later merged into Uele District, then split out again.
 There were various boundary changes.
 It roughly corresponded in area to the present Bas-Uélé province.

 Location

 Bas-Uele District (Lower Uele District) was named after the Uele River, and covers the lower part of the river basin.

 To the west the river joins the Mbomou River to form the Ubangi River, which defined the northwest boundary of the colony.

 Most of the inhabitants of the Bas-Uele District, with a population of 900,000 in 2007, are Boa people.

 They live mainly through subsistence farming and hunting, with some river commerce.

 Belgian Congo

 The district was created by an arrêté royal of 28 March 1912, which divided the Congo into 22 districts.

 A 1912 map shows that the former Uele District had been broken into the Bas-Uele and Haut-Uele (Upper Uele) districts.

 Bas-Uele was bordered by French territory to the north, Haut-Uele to the east, Stanleyville and Aruwimi to the south, and Bangala and Ubangi to the west.

 The Bas-Uele District became part of the Orientale Province created in 1913.

 With the 1933 reorganization Bas-Uele and Haut-Uele were again combined into Uele District, and lay in the new Stanleyville Province.

 By 1954 Stanleyville Province had been renamed Orientale Province, and Uele District had again been split into Bas-Uele and Haut-Uele districts.

 A 1955–1957 map shows Bas-Uele District bordered by French territory to the north, Haut-Uele District to the east, Stanleyville District to the south and Mongala District to the west.

 The area was 148300 km2 out of a total of 503200 km2 for Orientale province as a whole.